Xiaoran0529/9105group/README.md

 # 9105group
-// User will land on the page that looks like as an 2d escape game map, with four Perlin noise generated block represent trap room and another perlin noise generated background represent the rising sea.
+// Users will land on the page that looks like a 2D escape game map, with Perlin-generated strips representing the yellow strips and another Perlin noise-generated background representing the rising sea.